-I need to “come clean” about my Goldendoodle dog’s dental health.
+I need to come clean about brushing my Goldendoodle’s teeth and my dog’s dental health.
 I must confess that, while the topic of doggie toothbrushing is near and dear to my heart now, it wasn’t always that way.

 After examining her teeth and gums, our veterinarian explained to me that she had the teeth of a 7-year-old dog.
-(Mind you, seven is considered the age of a senior dog.)
+(That’s not quite senior Goldendoodle dog status.)

-My half-hearted attempts at toothbrushing couldn’t win the battle when plaque was forming 24/7 on her teeth, especially the ones in the back of her mouth.
-It was time for me to tackle toothbrushing with more vigor and make it part of our dog-loving lifestyle.
+My half-hearted attempts at toothbrushing couldn’t win the battle when plaque was forming 24/7 on her teeth, especially the ones in the back of my dog’s mouth.

 The contributing factors were two-fold: her DNA and my sporadic attempts with at-home dental care and toothbrushing.